Addicted to busy

 It is a seriously flawed illusion.

-It was because there had been no time to pause, to breath, to contemplate.
-The value I get from taking time to write, plan and free think cannot be measured.
-I would wager that it is critical to anyone’s success and well being.
-(And what is success without well being?)
+It was because there had been no time to pause, to breathe, to contemplate.
+The value I get from taking time to write, plan, and free-think cannot be measured.
+I would wager that it is critical to anyone’s success and well-being.
+(And what is success without well-being?)

 Every human I know has a part of themselves that is nourished by beauty, silence, contemplation, reverie.